Western flycatcher: Subspecies

+The latter two subspecies were previously thought to comprise the "Cordilleran flycatcher".

+Description

 Adults have olive-gray upperparts, darker on the wings and tail, with yellowish underparts; they have a conspicuous teardrop-shaped white eye ring, white wing bars, a small bill and a short tail.
+It differs only subtly from most Empidonax flycatchers in North America, but its breeding habitat and call are different.
 Many species of this genus look closely alike.
 The best ways to distinguish species are by voice, by breeding habitat, and by range.
-This bird is virtually identical to the Pacific-slope flycatcher.
-These two species were formerly considered a single species known as western flycatcher.
-The species were split by the American Ornithologists’ Union in 1989.
-The Pacific-slope flycatcher is a breeding bird of the Pacific Coast forests and mountain ranges from California to Alaska; the Cordilleran is a breeding bird of the Rocky Mountains.
-They have different songs and calls.